 Not the most traditional Danish food but another of the most popular, you will find pølsevogn (hot dog stands) all over Copenhagen and other cities serving these delicious hot dogs.
 Usually eaten with a side of ketchup, mustard, fried onions, and pickles, this makes for the perfect on-the-go bite.

 Places to Stay in Denmark

 If you’re traveling during peak season or holidays, it is best to book your accommodations in advance.
-We recommend checking sites like Booking.com, Agoda, or Hostel World.
+We recommend checking sites like Booking.com and Agoda.
 Let’s just say, there is no shortage of options here in Denmark and you’ll always find somewhere to stay!

 Books to Read when Traveling Denmark

 If you’re looking for more information (or inspiration) on how to plan your trip, check out some of our book recommendations below.

 There are two guidebooks that we recommend when it comes to traveling Denmark.
 Rick Steve’s Denmark Guide or the Lonely Planet guide.
 Both have great suggestions for trip itineraries and tips on what to see during your trip.

 The Little Book of Hygge: Danish Secrets to Happy Living: Considered the happiest people in the world, this book is a fun read on the Danish philosophy on happiness and how you can apply it more to your life.

 The Danish Girl: Now a big motion picture, this novel walks you through a passionate love story and everything that comes with it.

 Want More Travel Inspiration?
 Take a Look at this Video of Denmark